ThermoPilot/ThermoPilot/CODE_OF_CONDUCT.md

 - **Inclusivity** – Everyone is welcome, regardless of background or skill level.
 - **Integrity** – Be honest about your experience, your intentions, and your contributions.

-ThermoPilot was built by someone who came from HVAC‑R, transitioned into cybersecurity, and learned system‑level engineering through passion and persistence.
-This project embraces people who are learning, growing, and improving — no matter where they started.
+ThermoPilot embraces people who are learning, growing, and improving — no matter where they started.

 ---